software-students-fall2024/1-specification-bogosort/README.md

 ## User Requirements

-1. As an NYC summer intern, I want to find a shor-term rental so that I have a place to live during my internship.
+1. As an NYC summer intern, I want to find a short-term rental so that I have a place to live during my internship.

 2. As an NYU student who doesn't stay for summer, I want to sublet my apartment so that I'm not losing money on rent.